lunchbox notes: valentine’s day knock-knock jokes

 But I’ll be honest: if he picks up a word or two, great.
 The really important thing is whether or not my kiddos giggle with their buddies at lunchtime.
 That’s what I’m really hoping happens.

-- Valentine’s Day Joke Notes: I grabbed Olive You! and Other Valentine Knock-Knock Jokes You’ll A-door, by Katy Hall & Lisa Eisenberg.
+- valentines day knock-knock joke notes: I grabbed Olive You! and Other Valentine Knock-Knock Jokes You’ll A-door, by Katy Hall & Lisa Eisenberg.
 We’ve had the book for ages, and the kids love it.

 With apologies to Hall & Eisenberg, I modified the jokes slightly, but only because the book’s jokes link together; several jokes on a page center around an illustration or tell a little story.

-The Valentine’s Day Joke Notes are here to download as a pdf if you so choose.
+The valentines day knock-knock joke notes are here to download as a pdf if you so choose.
 There are two sheets of mixed shapes and various jokes and poems.
 I printed mine on cardstock because it holds up better, but plain paper will do.

 I fold the longer ones and hold them together with a heart foamie.
 But you don’t have to, and if I’m running late, I’ll just toss it in.